bluegreen-labs/jungleweather/README.md

 Try to find USB powered peripheral electronics to limit the number of power sockets required, and keep things tidy.

+In the COBECORE project we used a free software solution, built around a Ubuntu linux install and [Entangle](https://entangle-photo.org/) for image acquisition.

 ## Introduction

 The Jungle Weather workflow relies on [template matching](https://en.wikipedia.org/wiki/Template_matching).
 This technique is commonly used in automatic form completion and matches an existing, empty, template with a completed form.
 Although most historical data isn't designed from the ground up for template matching we can leverage this technique to reduce the workload required during transcription.